beiweitemderbeste/fullstackopen_translation_de/part_1/part_1b.md

 > When it comes to syntax, the classes and the objects created from them are very reminiscent of Java classes and objects.
 Their behavior is also quite similar to Java objects.
 At the core they are still objects based on JavaScript's prototypal inheritance.
 The type of both objects is actually Object, since JavaScript essentially only defines the types Boolean, Null, Undefined, Number, String, Symbol, BigInt, and Object.

-Diese Syntax erinnert stark daran, wie Klassen und Objekte in Java erstellt weren.
+Diese Syntax erinnert stark daran, wie Klassen und Objekte in Java erstellt werden.
 Ihr Verhalten ist dem von Java-Objekten auch sehr ähnlich.
 Im Kern sind sie aber immer noch Objekte, die auf Javascripts Prototypenvererbung basieren.
 Der Datentyp von beiden Objekten ist tatsächlich Object, weil Javascript im Wesentlichen nur 7 Datentypen kennt: Boolean, Null, Undefined, Number, String, Symbol, BigInt und Object.

 > The introduction of the class syntax was a controversial addition.
 Check out Not Awesome: ES6 Classes or Is “Class” In ES6 The New “Bad” Part? on Medium for more details.